JuanHenriquez/P2-FEND/README.md

 For this project i build a personal portfolio site to put all project i will make in the FRONT-END Nanodegree Course.

+This repository has two main branches: master and gh-pages.

+> ** master **: Here are all the files in production and distribution.

+> ** gh-pages **: They are only the distribution files needed to properly display the web page.

+> ** CSS code **: For the development of this project, i use SASS as a pre-processor for the CSS.
+The main file style.scss is in the src/css folder and the compiled code is automatically added to the dist/folder as style.css.

 This portfolio has 3 notable sections.

 * Fullscreen picture with a parallax effect.